 After brining, remove the turkey, discard the brine, and rinse inside & out with cold water.
 Pat dry with a paper towel and sit room temperature for 2 hours before roasting.

 Prepare the aromatics.
-Combine the Red Apple, Onion, Cinnamon Stick and Water and microwave for 5 minutes.
-Remove the solids (discard the water) and combine with the Fresh Rosemary and Sage Leaves.
+Combine the Red Apple (1), Onion (1/2), Cinnamon Stick (1) and Water (1 cup) and microwave for 5 minutes.
+Remove the solids (discard the water) and combine with the Fresh Rosemary (2 sprig) and Sage Leaves (6).
 Stuff inside the turkey cavity.

-Tuck the wings under the bird, tie the legs with kitchen twine, and coat the skin liberally with Olive Oil.
+Tuck the wings under the bird, tie the legs with kitchen twine, and coat the skin liberally with Olive Oil (to taste).